 I know I have to eat.

 And eat consciously.

 And so I find myself rummaging in the little white painted cupboard that is my pantry.

-And I find a box of brown rice penne.
+And I find a box of gluten-free penne.

 In the fridge I locate a fistful of spring asparagus.